 Journalist David Sheff is the author of Beautiful Boy: A Father’s Journey Through His Son’s Addiction and the follow-up Clean: Overcoming Addiction and Ending America’s Greatest Tragedy.
 His other books include Game Over, about the videogame industry, China Down, about China’s internet revolution, and now The Buddhist on Death Row: How One Man Found Light in the Darkest Place.

 sujatha baliga is director of the Restorative Justice Project at Impact Justice and a co-founder of Crime Survivors for Safety and Justice.
-Previously a public defender and victim advocate in New Mexico and New York, baliga speaks publicly and inside prisons about her own experiences as a survivor of child sexual abuse and her path to forgiveness.
+Previously a public defender and victim advocate, baliga speaks publicly and inside prisons about her own experiences as a survivor of child sexual abuse and her path to forgiveness.
 A 2019 MacArthur Fellow, she is writing her first book on the forgiveness of seemingly unforgivable acts, and leads meditation at the Gyuto Foundation in Richmond, California.

 The Pema Chodron Foundation is dedicated to preserving and sharing Pema’s inspiration and teachings in order that they might help us all awaken wisdom and compassion in ourselves and the world around us.
 The Foundation supports the training of Buddhist nuns in both Asia and North America, and provides support to organizations which service at-risk communities, particularly those organizations which promote healing and growth through mindfulness practices.